hashicorp/terraform-provider-azurerm/website/docs/r/application_insights_analytics_item.html.markdown

 * `time_created` - A string containing the time the Analytics Item was created.

 * `time_modified` - A string containing the time the Analytics Item was last modified.

+* `version` - A string indicating the version of the query format